-Dr. Douglas B. Lenat is one of the world’s leading computer scientists, and is the founder of the Cyc project and president of Cycorp.
+Dr. Douglas B. Lenat is one of the world’s leading computer scientists, and is the founder of the Cyc project and CEO of Cycorp.

 Dr. Lenat has been a Professor of Computer Science at Carnegie-Mellon University and Stanford University and has received numerous honors including: